The 10 Largest ETFs by Assets Under Management (AUM)

-Here are the top 10 ETFs ranked from highest AUM, rounded to the nearest billion:
+Here are the largest 10 ETFs by assets (AUM), rounded to the nearest billion:

-- Vanguard Total Stock Market ETF (VTI), AUM $92 Billion: The original pioneer of indexing, Vanguard has some of the best ETFs with high assets on the market.
-Like their popular mutual fund, Vanguard Total Stock Market Index (VTSMX), VTI tracks the Dow Jones U.S. Total Stock Market Index, which includes the entire U.S. stock market of over 3,500 stocks.
-The expense ratio for VTI is extremely low at 0.04 percent.
+- Vanguard Total Stock Market ETF (VTI), AUM $115 Billion: The original pioneer of indexing, Vanguard has some of the best ETFs with high assets on the market.
+Like their popular mutual fund, Vanguard Total Stock Market Index (VTSAX), VTI tracks the Dow Jones U.S. Total Stock Market Index, which includes the entire U.S. stock market of over 3,500 stocks.
+The expense ratio for VTI is extremely low at 0.03 percent.

 - Vanguard FTSE Developed Markets ETF (VEA), AUM $71 Billion: VEA tracks the FTSE Developed All Cap ex-US Index, which represents approximately 3,700 common stocks of large-, mid-, and small-cap companies located in Canada and the major markets of Europe and the Pacific region.
 Other countries include Japan, United Kingdom, Germany, Switzerland, and Australia.
 Expenses for VEA are 0.07 percent.

-Investors should keep in mind that the biggest ETFs are not always the best ETFs to buy.
+Investors should keep in mind that the biggest ETFs by assets are not always the best ETFs to buy.
 However, high assets under management almost always translates to high trading volume, high shareholder confidence, low expense ratios, and a long history since inception.
-All of these qualities make the best ETFs.
+All of these qualities can combine to make the best ETFs.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.